Visitor Information and Guidelines

 What is the revised visitation policy?

-Designated visitor cannot be a minor under the age of 18.
+• Designated individual cannot be a child under the age of 18.

-All visitors will be required to check-in through ER Registration to complete a brief health screening before entering a patient care area.
+• All visitors will be required to check-in through ER Registration and complete a brief health screening before entering a patient care area.

 There is a specially designated lounge area for visitors in the lobby at the main entrance of the medical center.
 Other waiting areas are located on Med Surg, ICU, Women’s Center, by the Emergency Department, and by the Outpatient Department.